Middle East latest: Fears of wider war in Middle East grow as Israel and Iran trade threats

 The Middle East moved closer to a long-feared regional war Wednesday, a day after Iran fired a barrage of missiles at Israel and Israel said it began limited ground incursions into Lebanon targeting the Iran-backed Hezbollah militia.

 Israel said it intercepted many of the missiles, and officials in Washington said U.S. destroyers assisted in Israel's defense.
 Iran said most of its missiles hit their targets.
-There were no immediate reports of casualties.
+There have been no reports of casualties.

 Israeli Prime Minister Benjamin Netanyahu vowed late Tuesday to retaliate against Iran, which he said “made a big mistake tonight and it will pay for it.”
-An Iranian commander threatened wider strikes on infrastructure if Israel retaliates against Iran's territory.
+An Iranian commander threatened wider strikes on infrastructure if Israel retaliates.

 The United Nations Security Council called an emergency meeting for Wednesday to address the spiraling conflict.